MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-create-remote-wmr.md

 ## Optional: Custom data channels

-Custom data channels can be used to send user data over the already established remoting connection.
+Custom data channels can be used to send user data over the already-established remoting connection.
 For more information, see [Custom Data Channels](holographic-remoting-custom-data-channels.md).

 ## Optional: Coordinate System Synchronization

-Starting with version [2.7.0](holographic-remoting-version-history.md#v2.7.0) coordinate system synchronization can be used to align spatial data between the player and remote application.
+Starting with version [2.7.0](holographic-remoting-version-history.md#v2.7.0), coordinate system synchronization can be used to align spatial data between the player and remote application.
 For more information, see [Coordinate System Synchronization with Holographic Remoting Overview](holographic-remoting-coordinate-system-synchronization.md).

 ## See Also